 As I’ve mentioned earlier, this breed can behave uncontrollably due to its independent nature.
-Fortunately, the hippo dog also has a cool and calm side that responds fast to positive reinforcement training.
+Fortunately, the mini hippo dog also has a cool and calm side that responds fast to positive reinforcement training.

 With this in mind, this breed has been trained as a guard dog, sighter, and herder.
 Even though there’s no official record of any as a service dog, I’m confident it’d be up to the task.

 Regarding exercise, the hippo dog only requires mild workouts every other day.
 It gets tired relatively faster than other breeds, and would even lay down flat when it’s worn out.